Smev1/ESPHOME_IR/README.md

 ---
 ## Case

-Additonally there is a case available in the releases page and on nexprint
+Additonally there is a case available on nexprint (coming soon)

 ---